formkit/docs-content/inputs/form.md

 type: "tip"
 label: "Composition API"
 ---
-When using the composition api you can directly access the reset function by importing it from core: <code>import { reset } from '@formkit/core'</code>.
+When using the composition API, you can directly access the reset function by importing it from core: <code>import { reset } from '@formkit/core'</code>.
 ::

 ### Initial values

 It’s important to note that the "initial state" of a form is not necessarily an empty form.
-You can have a default `:value` or `v-model` on the form and on individual inputs in the form — FormKit automatically merges these together to produce your initial value, and will restore to this merged state on reset.
+If you have a default `:value` or `v-model` on the form or on individual inputs in the form, FormKit automatically merges these together to produce your initial value, and will restore to this merged state on reset.

 Optionally you can provide a second argument to `reset(formId, initialState)` if you would prefer an alternative reset state.

 ## Error handling

-With FormKit, adding front end validation to your form is easy — but what about errors produced by your backend framework, or ones you want to manually assign?
+With FormKit, adding front-end validation to your form is easy — but what about errors produced by your backend framework, or ones you want to manually assign?
 There are two types of errors you can assign to a form:

 - [Form errors](#form-errors).
 These are displayed at the bottom of the form above the submit button.
 An example would be a global message like "Sorry, our server isn’t working right now”.
 - [Input errors](#input-errors).
 Errors to be placed on specific inputs within your form, typically these are validation errors from your backend, like "Sorry this username is already taken".